-Join Kacie Hultgren for an in-depth discussion in this video Introducing file repositories, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Introducing file repositories, part of Learning 3D Printing.

 …If you don't want to create a design from scratch, there's…also a growing collection of 3D files online to choose from.…File repositories have been around for decades,…selling 3D models for animations and architectural renderings.…Now, there are websites that focus on 3D printer users,…hosting files that are easy to print on desktop 3D printers.…Thingiverse was…one of the first sites of its kind.…The site hosts hundreds of thousands of…3D design files, uploaded by individual users.…